 It has strong AP automation, expense reporting and reimbursement system, customizable approval workflows, budgets, and accounting controls. virtual cards, Bill Pay to make super-fast local and international transactions, and competitively low fx charges.

 We have seen how safe, strong, and fast the Visa credit card payment processing network is.
 Volopay has a card management system with which you can create an unlimited number of virtual cards and use them for business transactions, and online and vendor payments.

 These cards operate through the credit card payment processor Visa which enables highly encrypted, speedy, and successful transactions.

-Load your Volopay wallet or borrow credit within the application and spend that through cards.
+Load your Volopay wallet and spend that through cards.